victoriamorris/nielsenTools/README.md

 However, the ORGID is **not** a permanent or persistent identifier, and may change; therefore this number should be used as a *current* link, not a *permanent* one.

+#### nielsen2marc_clusters

+Converts Nielsen CSV files for **clusters** to MARC 21 (Bibliographic) format.

+    Usage: nielsen2marc_clusters.exe -i <input_path> -o <output_path>

+        -i    path to FOLDER containing Input files
+        -o    path to FOLDER to contain Output files If not specified, input path will be /Input/Products If not specified, output path will be /Output/Products

+    Options:
+        --help  Show help message and exit.

+Input files must be **comma-delimited** files; the file names should end .add, .upd, or .del.

 #### nielsen_isbn_analysis

 Various options allow for the identification of clusters of related ISBNs.

 ##### Option 1: to add ISBNs from Nielsen data feeds to the database:

-    Usage: nielsen_isbn_analysis.exe -n <input_path>
+    Usage: nielsen_isbn_analysis.exe -i <input_path> -n

-        -n    path to FOLDER containing Nielsen Input files If no options are specified, -n is assumed, with input folder Input\ISBNs
+        -i    path to FOLDER containing Nielsen Input files If not specified, input path will be /Input/Clusters

-##### Option 2: to add ISBNs from MARC (.lex) files to the database:

-    Usage: nielsen_isbn_analysis.exe -m <input_path>

-        -m    path to FOLDER containing MARC Input files

-##### Option 3: search for information about a list of ISBNs
+##### Option 2: search for information about a list of ISBNs

-    Usage: nielsen_isbn_analysis.exe -s <search_list>
+    Usage: nielsen_isbn_analysis.exe -i <input_path> -s

-        -s    path to FILE containing list of ISBNs to search for.
+        -s    path to FOLDER containing lists of ISBNs to search for.
-        This must be a text (.txt) file, with one ISBN per line.
+    If not specified, input path will be /Input/Search_lists Input files must be text (.txt) files, with one ISBN per line.

 Search results will be written to a file with the name of the form <search_list>_out.txt, in the same folder as the input file.
 The output file will include the following columns: